-If the amount of innovative Tier I capital raised as Head Office borrowings shall be retained in India on a perpetual basis.

-Rate of interest on innovative Tier I capital raised as HO borrowings should not exceed the on-going market rate.
-Interest should be paid at half-yearly rests.

-iii) Withholding tax

-Interest payments to the HO will be subject to applicable withholding tax.

-iv) Documentation

-The foreign bank raising innovative Tier I capital as HO borrowings should obtain a letter from its HO agreeing to give the loan for supplementing the capital base for the Indian operations of the foreign bank.
-The loan documentation should confirm that the loan given by Head Office shall be eligible for the same level of seniority of claim as the investors in innovative instruments capital instruments issued by Indian banks.
-The loan agreement will be governed by and construed in accordance with the Indian law.
+- i) Maturity period: If the amount of innovative Tier I capital raised as Head Office borrowings shall be retained in India on a perpetual basis. - ii) Rate of interest: Rate of interest on innovative Tier I capital raised as HO borrowings should not exceed the on-going market rate.
+Interest should be paid at half yearly rests. - iii) Withholding tax: Interest payments to the HO will be subject to applicable withholding tax. - iv) Documentation: The foreign bank raising innovative Tier I capital as HO borrowings should obtain a letter from its HO agreeing to give the loan for supplementing the capital base for the Indian operations of the foreign bank.
+The loan documentation should confirm that the loan given by HO shall be eligible for the same level of seniority of claim as the investors in innovative capital instruments issued by Indian banks.
+The loan agreement will be governed by and construed in accordance with the Indian law. - v) Disclosure: The total eligible amount of HO borrowings shall be disclosed in the balance sheet under the head 'Innovative Tier I capital raised in the form of Head Office borrowings in foreign currency'. - vi) Hedging: The total eligible amount of HO borrowing should remain fully swapped in Indian Rupees with the bank at all times. - vii) Reporting and certification: Details regarding the total amount of innovative Tier I capital raised as HO borrowings, along with a certification to the effect that the borrowing is in accordance with these guidelines, should be advised to the Chief General Managers-in-Charge of the Department of Banking Operations & Development (International Banking Division), Department of External Investments & Operations and Foreign Exchange Department (Forex Markets Division), Reserve Bank of India, Mumbai.

-v) Disclosure

-The total eligible amount of HO borrowings shall be disclosed in the balance sheet under the head 'Innovative Tier I capital raised in the form of Head Office borrowings in foreign currency'.

-vi) Hedging

-The total eligible amount of HO borrowing should remain fully swapped in Indian Rupees with the bank at all times.

-vii) Reporting and certification

-Details regarding the total amount of innovative Tier I capital raised as HO borrowings, along with a certification to the effect that the borrowing is in accordance with these guidelines, should be advised to the Chief General Managers-in-Charge of the Department of Banking Operations & Development (International Banking Section), Department of External Investments & Operations and Foreign Exchange Department (Forex Markets Division), Reserve Bank of India, Mumbai.
+Banks may indicate the amount raised by issue of IPDI in the Balance Sheet under schedule 4 "Borrowings".

-Terms and conditions applicable to Debt capital Instruments to qualify for inclusion as Upper Tier II Capital i) Currency of issue
+Terms and conditions applicable to Debt capital Instruments to qualify for inclusion as Upper Tier II Capital